AAMENA123/Auto-News-Fetcher-Dashboard/README.md

     ```
     Open your web browser and go to `http://127.0.0.1:8000/` to see the application.

+You can fetch the latest news in one way.

+1. Manual Fetch via UI:
+    * Navigate to the main dashboard page.
+    * Click the "Fetch Latest News" button to get the newest headlines immediately.

 ---

 ** Brief explanation of my solution**